plone/bobtemplates.plone/docs/index.rst

 Features
 ========

-Package created with ``bobtemplates.plone`` use the current best-practices when creating an add-on.
+Packages created with ``bobtemplates.plone`` use the current best-practices when creating an add-on and does all of boilerplate for you.

 Provided templates
 ------------------